aganezov/fga/bin/src/assembly/fga_assembly_fgr_usage/readme.md

 Algorithm **checks**, that in gluing statistics each breakpoint graph vertex (represented by a particular number), does reflect a starting or ending point of genome fragment.

-Algortihm **chekcs**, that in gluing statistics each breakpoing graph vertex (represented by a particular number), does reflect a respective gene end, as determined by strand, gene is located on, and "t"|"h" attribute for particular vertex.
+Algortihm **chekcs**, that in gluing statistics each breakpoint graph vertex (represented by a particular number), does reflect a respective gene end, as determined by strand, gene is located on, and "t"|"h" attribute for particular vertex.